A joke of a question asked at Extentia by an extremely

 Post New Answer View All Answers

-What is li a in html?
+What is a description tag?